jdhitsolutions/PSRemoteOperations/README.md

 ## Cross-Platform and PowerShell Core

-The current version of this module is designed for the Desktop edition of Windows PowerShell.
-Although much of the module's design could work on PowerShell Core and on non-Windows platforms.
-Some features, like support for CMS Messages would need to be revised as dynamic parameters.
-This issue is being tracked and will be addressed in future releases.
+The long-term goal is to ensure that this module will work cross-platform and in PowerShell Core.
+Basic functionality should exist running this module on PowerShell Core, both in Windows and non-Windows environments.
+Support for CMS messages is limited to Windows platforms through the use of dynamic parameters. `Register-PSRemoteOperationWatcher` requires a Windows platform but should work under PowerShell Core.
+For non-Windows systems, you will have to come up with your own tooling for monitoring and execution using `Invoke-PSRemoteOperation`.

- *last updated 9 October 2018*
+ *last updated 12 October 2018*